juliachenc/juliachenc.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an Applied Data Science Graduate student at the University of Southern California.
-With a background in Statistics, I adept at the process of making statistics inferences, probability theory and bayesian analysis.
-With a fascination with data science, I am skilled in data visualization, machine learning and acquired advanced knowledge of R, Python, SQL.
+I am a graduate student in applied data science at the University of Southern California.
+During my studies and my related research internships, I have acquired skills in data visualization, machine learning and advanced knowledge of R, Python, and SQL.
+In my prior studies in statistics, I have been trained in statistical inferences, probability theory, and bayesian analysis.

+In my work, I have used several technical tools to extract, transform, analyze, and visualize large amounts of data.
+For example, I worked on the tracking of COVID-19 in Californian hospitals for which I retrieved data from APIs, build a new database, analyzed the data, and visualized the results (available [here](https://uscbiostats.github.io/COVID19/)).

+In a separate research internship, I visualized a large dataset on public pensions across the United States in an interactive dashboard (available [here](http://publicpension.stanford.edu/)).

-I am an ambitious and self-motivated graduate with a strong inclination towards data science, and I have been working on both technical skills that allow me to extract meaningful information through data, and the ability to deliver findings to both technical and non-technical audiences.
+I am ambitious and self-motivated and have a strong inclination towards data science.
+My technical skills allow me to extract decision-relevant information from data.
+Further, I can deliver my findings to both technical and non-technical audiences.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/05_10ResumeDA_Fall.pdf" "newtab" >}}resumé{{< /staticref >}}.